-On recept of a PAUSE request message the MG shall as RTP sender act according to clauses 5.2 and 5.3/[IETF STREAM PAUSE].
+On receipt of a PAUSE request message the MG shall as RTP sender act according to clauses 5.2 and 5.3/[IETF STREAM PAUSE].
 This may result in the MG pausing the RTP stream and the sending of a PAUSED indication or it sending a REFUSE message and continuing the transmission of the RTP stream.
 If requested when entering the PAUSED state the MG will generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has entered the “paused” state (obstate=“paused”).

 On receipt of a RESUME request message the MG shall as RTP sender act according to clause 5.4 /[IETF STREAM PAUSE].
 This may result in the MG resuming the RTP stream or the sending of a REFUSE message and the continuation of the paused state.
 If requested when resuming media flow the MG will generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been resumed (obstate=“resumed”).

+{Contributor's note (2015-06): above two paragraphs make the assumption that the specific P/R-signalling endpoint role is not pre-assigned, rather subject of received P/R-signalling … }

 According to clause 5.3/[IETF STREAM PAUSE] an MG may pause an RTP Stream at any time.
-If the MG initiates a local pause and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been paused (obstate=“localpause”) due to a local decision.
+If the MG initiates a local pause and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been paused (obstate=“localPause”) due to a local decision.

 According to clause 5.4/[IETF STREAM PAUSE] an MG may resume an RTP Stream at any time.
-If the MG initiates a local resume and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been resumed (obstate=“localresume”) due to a local decision.
+If the MG initiates a local resume and it has been requested to report this state, it shall generate a Notify.req with a “RTP Pause State” (rempr/rtpps) ObservedEvent indicating that the RTP Stream has been resumed (obstate=“localResume”) due to a local decision.

 8.6.4 MGC reception of pause and resume requests

-The MGC may require that it be responsible for the decision of whether or not to pause or resume an RTP Stream.
+The MGC may require that it be responsible for the decision of whether or not to pause or resume an RTP stream.
 In this case it shall set the “Autonomous Response” (rempr/ar) property to “off” indicating to the MG that it shall defer the decision to pause/resume an RTP Stream to the MGC.
 The MGC shall also set the “Detect Pause/Resume Request” (rempr/dprreq) to request notification of pause or resume requests.

 On receipt of a PAUSE request the MG shall send a Notify.req with the “Detect Pause/Resume Request” (rempr/dprreq) ObservedEvent indicating a request type indicating a pause (reqt=”PAUSE”).
-The MGC shall take into any topology (see clause 7), service or other local considerations to determine whether to grant the pause request.
+The MGC shall take into account any topology (end-to-end RTP session topology, see clause 7 and MG-local internal RTP topology, see Appendix I), service or other local considerations to determine whether to grant the pause request.
 In order to grant the request the MGC shall send the “pause” (rempr/lpause) signal to the MG.
 On receipt of the signal the MG shall pause the RTP Stream and send a PAUSED indication as per clause 5.3/[IETF STREAM PAUSE].
 To deny the request, the MGC shall send the “refuse” (rempr/refuse) signal to the MG.
 On receipt of the signal the MG shall send a REFUSED indication as per clauses 5.2 and 5.3/[IETF STREAM PAUSE].